GSA/notifications-api/docs/reflection.md

     -   We leveraged American Rescue Plan money and the TTS BPA to get a full development team onboard quickly.

-    -   Leveraging Customer Experience/Life Exeriences and Office of Evaluation Sciences priorities and people
+    -   Leveraging Customer Experience/Life Experiences and Office of Evaluation Sciences priorities and people

     -   We had a full team (product, UX, content, front-end and back-end engineering) from the beginning